Hide Search Bar

 Good attendance

 Our attendance target is 97% because although we would all wish it to be 100%, we all know that small children catch all kinds of bugs and viruses and need to take a little time to recover.
 There may also be pupils who have serious medical needs which mean they need medical treatment during school hours.
-If your child has a sickness bug (vomit or diarrhoea), please ensure they stay off school for 48 hours after the last episode.
+If your child has a sickness bug (vomitting or diarrhoea), please ensure they stay off school for 48 hours after the last episode.
 This helps to contain the spread of the illness.

 Illness aside, the impact of poor attendance is far reaching.
 Not only does it affect a pupil’s achievement, it also impacts on their friendships and sense of belonging.